MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-designtime-data.md

 [![Actual model in Design time data with a ListView](media\xaml-designtime-ListViewModels.png "Actual model Design time data with a ListView")](media\xaml-designtime-ListViewModels.png#lightbox)

-The benefit here is that you can bind to the actual model that you plan to use.
+The benefit here is that you can bind your controls to a design time static version of your model.

 ## Troubleshooting

+If you experience a problem that isn't listed in this section, please let us know by using the [Report a Problem](../ide/how-to-report-a-problem-with-visual-studio.md) tool.

 ### Requirements

-Design time data requires the 16.7 release of Visual Studio 2019.
+Design time data requires the [16.7 release](/visualstudio/releases/2019/release-notes) of Visual Studio 2019.

 ### The XAML Designer stopped working